 Under current law, if spending on Medicare physician services exceeds a set spending target, the physician payment rate is reduced.
 Such a reduction, however, would deliver a severe blow to our nation’s health care for seniors, as drastic cuts in payments could force many doctors to no longer accept Medicare patients.
 With fewer doctors accepting Medicare patients, many seniors could lose access to the doctor they trust and find it more difficult to find another physician that serves Medicare patients in their area.

 To ensure seniors are protected, Congress has consistently passed temporary fixes, known as the “doc fix,” to make sure physician payments are not reduced.
+I voted in favor of H.R.
+4015, a bill to permanently fix the Medicare physician reimbursement rate issue.
+Unfortunately the Senate did not consider this bill so we passed another temporary solution to the problem.
 I am optimistic that Congress will enact a long-term fix to the Medicare physician reimbursement rate issue, which is something I strongly support.